Academic Integrity

 The university takes academic integrity extremely seriously.
 When responding to an allegation of academic misconduct it is very important that you are honest, upfront and reflective.
 If your conduct was dishonest, and your response to the allegations is also dishonest, this is likely to increase the severity of the penalty that is applied as you have not demonstrated that you have reflected on how your conduct fits within the academic integrity rules at the university.
 Again, we strongly recommend that you seek our advice prior to responding to the university.

-- Please re-do the Academic Integrity Module.
-You should then mention in your response that you have done this.
+- Re-do the Academic Integrity Module.
+You should mention in your response that you have done this, and provide a screenshot of completion in the ‘supporting evidence’ section.

 - Have a read of: "What happens if I breach Academic Integrity?

-- Email through your first draft response so we can review it for you.
+- Email through your first draft response (or include it when you complete the Advocacy contact form) so we can review it for you.
 Honesty results in the best outcome for students.
 Being dishonest may result in a harsher penalty.
-See below for advice on how to write your first draft Student Response:

-- Honestly detail how you completed your assessment, in chronological order.
+- Record: Honestly detail how you completed your assessment, in chronological order.
 Keep this simple and factual.
-It is best to use dot-points.

 What penalty am I going to get?